Tisch Library Style Guide

 • Capitalize proper nouns and beginnings of sentences.

-• Capitalize common nouns only when used as part of a specific name: Tisch Library, Eaton Lab (otherwise, lowercase library, lab).
+• Capitalize common nouns only when used as part of a specific name: Tisch Library, Crehan Lab (otherwise, lowercase library, lab).

 • Refrain from using all caps in a sentence.